Y0URD34TH/Project-GLD/README.md

 ## About The Project

 Project GLD allows you to easily search for, download, and manage games.
-One of its core features is the native support for community-made scripts written in LUA, allowing you to easily create and implement your own scripts to increase the functionality of the app.
+One of its core features is the native support for community-made scripts written in Lua, allowing you to easily create and implement your own scripts to increase the functionality of the app.
-It's also worth noting that while the scripts are based on LUA, the program itself is developed in C++, making it very light and fast.
+It's also worth noting that while the scripts are based on Lua, the program itself is developed in C++, making it very light and fast.

 You may create and use any scripts at your own risk.
 We do not take the responsibility for potential consequences or the content obtained through the utilization of community-generated scripts!